What is a normal blood sugar level?

 When things go awry

 When we eat food, the pancreas (an organ that sits between the stomach and the spine) goes to work, releasing enzymes that help to break down food and hormones that help the body handle the influx of glucose.
 One of these hormones is insulin, and it plays a key role in managing glucose levels in the blood.

 And here is where things can go wrong.
 If the pancreas doesn’t make enough insulin — or stops making it altogether, in the case of type 1 diabetes — glucose levels in the blood can rise too high.
 Another scenario is that the pancreas makes enough insulin but the cells have trouble using it properly, causing blood glucose levels to rise.
 This is called insulin resistance and is the hallmark of type 2 diabetes.

 In the short term, high blood glucose levels can make you feel downright bad.
-Thirst, frequent trips to the bathroom, fatigue and weight loss are all symptoms of high blood glucose (hyperglycemia).
-If not treated, more serious issues can occur, such as diabetic ketoacidosis.
+Thirst, frequent trips to the bathroom, fatigue, and weight loss are all symptoms of high blood glucose (hyperglycemia).
+If not treated, more serious issues can occur, such as diabetic ketoacidosis (DKA).
 Chronic high blood glucose levels can lead to complications such as heart, kidney and eye disease, as well as nerve damage.
 So, it’s all about the blood glucose.

 How do you know what your blood glucose level is?

 For the most part, you can’t “feel” what your blood glucose level is — unless it’s fairly high or it’s low.
 You may not even always have symptoms of either high or low blood glucose; in fact, many people with type 2 diabetes don’t have the usual symptoms of high blood glucose, and for this reason, it’s not uncommon for people to go undiagnosed for many years.